tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-review.md

 they automatically return to the decks they were pulled out from.
 If this approach doesn't work for you, try suspending overdue cards instead.
 To do so, open the Anki Browser, type `is:due -prop:due=0` and suspend the cards that will show up.
-Un-suspend the cards in chunks once you have time to review them.
+Unsuspend the cards in chunks once you have time to review them.

 Accumulating a backlog and being unable to properly manage it is the number one reason people quit Anki altogether.